Love Music, Hate Racism.

 Now, I understand that letting the event go on would be a risk — but the police have chosen to stop a bunch of teenagers from playing a gig rather than discouraging the EDL from protesting an entirely peaceful event.

 Racism is, whether we like it or not, an everyday occurrence.
 It’s not right.
 It’s never been right and it’s never going to be.
-But as a teenage white guy I tend not to receive much racist abuse directed at me.
-What has hit me in my home, however, is this attack on the music scene.
+But as a teenage white guy I tend not to receive much racist abuse directed at me, so this was new.

 Earlier this summer myself and some friends put on an all day music festival in our town and it was a huge success.
 We’re trying our damnedest to get the music scene in this town alive and kicking again.
 Most of the bands playing & people going weren’t even going to be preaching anti-racist scripture — the event was only raising funds for charity.
 If a gig like that can’t go ahead then there are some serious issues with where priorities lie.